paper-engineer/real-estate-updates/docs/_pages/about.md

 ### 1. Buy a house, with land

-The S&P "standard" deposit is 10%.
+The S&P "standard" deposit is 10% on unconditional.
 Even in Tokoroa, that's a good 30-40 grand.
 Typically I do not carry this much cash around, so I borrow it from you.
 It'll come back around on settlement day.
 (Typically I also try to get away with a 5-10k deposit instead of 10%, which I do carry around, but that doesn't always work.)

+*Contract deposit is not house deposit.
+Contract deposit is goodwill money that says "I intend to finish executing on this contract."
+House deposit is the 30% of the sale price that you need to have somewhere because the bank will only lend up to 70% of house value.
+That somewhere may or may not be easily accessible to pay the contract deposit out of.

 ### 2. Buy another house, without land